microsoft/terminal/doc/TAEF.md

 For any further details on the functionality of the TAEF test runner, *TE.exe*, please see the documentation above or run the embedded help with

 	te.exe /!

+See `.\tools\runut.cmd` for how TAEF is being used in this project.